 "I'm certainly not out for a witch hunt, and I'm certainly not out to, you know, sort of demand retribution.
 I think on behalf of my community, what we need is knowledge.
 So that I can say to them, 'We've learned lessons' and prevent this from happening again."

 Though the danger has eased somewhat with the onset of cooler weather, more than 60 fires are still burning in New South Wales state, with many still raging out of control.
-Since late last week, the fires have destroyed over 200 homes and led to the death of one person.
+Since late last week, the fires have destroyed over 200 homes.

 The blazes have been extraordinarily intense and early in an annual fire season that peaks during the southern hemisphere summer, which begins in December.